Mental Health Facilities Dixon, IL

 Sinnissippi Centers Inc - 12.9 miles from Dixon, IL

 Sinnissippi Centers Inc is one of mental health facilities in Sterling, Illinois, located at 2611 Woodlawn Road, 61081 zip code.
-Sinnissippi Centers Inc provides outpatient treatment and telemedicine/telehealth.
-Sinnissippi Centers Inc provides dialectical behavior therapy, cognitive behavioral therapy and activity therapy to young adults, children / adolescents and adults.
+Sinnissippi Centers Inc provides telemedicine/telehealth and outpatient treatment.
+Sinnissippi Centers Inc provides integrated dual diagnosis disorder treatment, psychotropic medication and activity therapy to seniors 65 or older, adults and young adults.
 Sinnissippi Centers Inc also supports transitional age young adults.
-Additional services provided at Sinnissippi Centers Inc include diet and exercise counseling, case management and court-ordered outpatient treatment.
+Additional services provided at Sinnissippi Centers Inc include suicide prevention services, family psychoeducation and psychosocial rehabilitation services.

 Learn More